 5. No additional hardware is needed

-An advantage that can’t possibly be overemphasized is the fact that typing biometrics doesn’t require any type of special hardware.
+An advantage that can’t possibly be overemphasized is the fact that typing biometrics doesn’t require any type of specialized hardware.
 After all, every laptop and PC comes with a keyboard, but they don’t always have a webcam or microphone.
 Adding in a fingerprint scanner is even more problematic for users.

 Additionally, some of these peripherals don’t work properly on all websites due to browser limitations.
 Although most browsers do allow users to enable these features, this is yet another step that must be taken.
 If your user isn’t very tech-savvy, this could be a deal breaker.
 As you can see, typing biometrics quite simply offer the easiest way to verify a user’s identity, and it’s also the method that’s least likely to be spoofed!